-Application packets for entry into the program will be made available to students during the preceding Fall semester.
-Students receive acceptance into the program once, yearly, during the Spring semester.
+Application packets for entry into the program will be made available to students during the preceding Spring semester.
+Students receive acceptance into the program once, yearly, during the late Fall semester.

 PTA technical coursework begins during the Spring semester and concludes with two 6-week full-time clinical affiliations in the subsequent Spring semester, just prior to graduation in May.